Man City's 10 biggest sales of all time

 Wanting a fresh start, Sane left for Bayern Munich the following summer, after refusing to sign a contract extension, in a deal much less than what was expected pre-injury.

-Sane helped bring two Premier League titles to the Etihad stadium, and is therefore worthy of being Man City's all-time most expensive sale.
+Sane helped bring two Premier League titles to the Etihad stadium.